CodeEditApp/codeedit.app/data/blog/2024/12/year-in-review-2024.md

 ### Minimap

-A minimap provides a high-level overview of your code, making navigation through large files intuitive and efficient.
-It’s a feature that many have asked for, and we’re excited to bring it to CodeEdit.
+The minimap is a beloved feature in modern editors, providing a bird's-eye view of your code.
+We'll be working to integrate a minimap into CodeEdit, making it easier than ever to navigate large files.

 ### Solidifying the core